 Now, project management expertise is rarely considered.
 Popular methodologies like Scrum and Agile promote iterative development.
 Developers need to have at least a basic understanding of how project management tools work.
 One of the most commonly used ones is Jira.
 While quite complex and confusing, it is perfect for software development teams working on big and complex projects.

 As a full-stack developer, you can choose from various stacks.
+The term tech stack refers to the combination of technologies, frameworks, programming languages, and tools used in a project.
+Defining your tech stack is important for attracting suitable developers and ensuring project requirements are met.
 While there are far more than three, these are some of the most common ones:

 Read also: Navigating the Benefits and Risks of Outsourcing App Development for App Owners